-On a final note, BL is capable of running as a distributed system architecture with multiple machines, different operation systems, talking to each other.
-Interestingly, this multi-machine functionality has came out-of-the-box thanks to using modern SW technplogy such as ZMQ.
-In fact, the multi-machine system in Fig. 12 depicts the architecture with which BL usually runs for development and testing at the present.
+On a final note, BL is capable of running as a distributed system architecture with multiple machines, different operating systems, talking to each other.
+Interestingly, this multi-machine functionality has come out-of-the-box thanks to using modern SW technology such as ZMQ.
 It is da facto that the BL SW-sim can perfectly run all the nodes within the same computer, provided that the computer has enough capacity to handle all the concurrent applications.